"4 in 1" Spinner

 This bait came with three size blades (unspecified in catalog) - this one is 1 1/4" long.
 Finishes available were nickel, brass, copper, white and nickel/brass.
 Circa 1904.

 The Twinkler came with a 1 3/8" teardrop style blade, painted or unpainted, with half the blade hammered.
-The body is solid brass and quite heavy.
+The body is solid brass or nickel and quite heavy.
 Circa 1955.

 This bait appears to be very similar to the Twin City Spinner except it has a longer leader.
 Circa 1904.